Life can get crazy and off-schedule, but I guarantee that no matter what happens, there is one thing that you will do without a doubt.

 Urinating seems like a simple thing.
 After all, we naturally do this right out of the womb.
 However, there are several things that can interfere with this simple bodily function.
 Things like pregnancy and giving birth (even if it’s via c-section), can have dramatic effects on the pelvic floor muscles and cause problems with urination.

-The pelvic floor is the group of muscles that run from the front of the pubic bone all the way to the tailbone and acts like a sling supporting the bladder, vaginal and rectum.
+The pelvic floor is the group of muscles that run from the front of the pubic bone all the way to the tailbone and acts like a sling supporting the bladder, vagina and rectum.
 The pelvic floor is responsible for allowing you to be able to urinate effectively.
 As a medical provider, we used to be taught that the pelvic floor was only affected if a person had several vaginal deliveries.
 However, we now know that pregnancy alone can affect these muscles, and it only takes 1 delivery to cause some trouble.
 A Cesarean section does not prevent pelvic flood dysfunction from occurring!

 In this conversation I had with Dr. Alicia Jeffrey-Thomas, a pelvic floor physical therapist, we discuss all things bladder, including overactive bladder, urinary incontinence, interstitial cystitis and more!